-The local bookstore on the corner
+We all love our local bookstore on the corner

-When I posted this on Twitter and Instagram, some people responded with their memories of this bookstore that seems to have a special place in the hearts of some people that love the Mariatorget area of Södermalm.
+When I posted this on Twitter and Instagram, some people responded with their memories of this bookstore.
+It seems to have a special place in the hearts of some people that love the Mariatorget area of Södermalm.
 Some others had never visited Sweden but felt it looked familiar because of stores they had seen elsewhere; “it reminded me of many ‘mom-and-pop’ grocery and miscellaneous goods stores that used to be prevalent in urban areas.”

 The good news is that the original bookstore that inspired the one in the movie can still be visited.
 It has grown a bit and moved to bigger premises next door, but the original feel of a charming store where you feel at home is still there.
 You may want to have a look next time that you are in New York City.
 ‘Books of Wonder‘ is located in Chelsea, at 18 West 18th Street, between 5th and 6th Avenue.
-On the weekends they the staff reads books for children during ‘storytime’.
+On the weekends, the staff reads books for children during ‘storytime.’